jchuang1977/Fruit-Cutting-Game/CONTRIBUTING.md

 ### Step 2: Fill in the details in the body of the issue

-In the issue creation page, please fill out the information using the following template:
+In the issue creation page, please fill out the information using the following template.

 #### - 👤 **Name**:  <-- Enter your name here -->